Skip To Main Content

 INSIDE THE NUMBERS

-• Tejada moved up to 25th all-time on the all-time Towson scoring with 1,089 points passing Mel Land and Brian Fobbs.
+• Tejada moved up to 25th on Towson's all-time scoring with 1,089 points passing Mel Land and Brian Fobbs.
+Dylan Williamson is 24th with 1,100 career points.

 • Towson conceded its fewest points in a first half all season with 17 in this game.
 The season best for points allowed is 15 against Norfolk State in the second half.